Ideon Logo

 • Use Case: Tutorials, demos, references.

-• Use Case: Tracking related repositories, dependencies, or the project repo.
+• Use Case: Tracking dependencies, project repositories, or monitoring health across different forges.

 Allows uploading or linking to files.